shigeki/io.js/doc/api/tls.markdown

 `function (exception, tlsSocket) { }`

-When a client connection emits an 'error' event before secure connection is established - it will be forwarded here.
+When a client connection emits an 'error' event, it will be forwarded here.

 `tlsSocket` is the [tls.TLSSocket][] that the error originated from.